Huzaifag/OOPs-Revision/README.md

-## Are Complete Java OOPs Notes for interviews.
+## These are Complete Java OOPs Notes for interviews.